RadeDevOne/1_parrot/README.md

 ALSO PRISMA HAS [GOOD GUIDE ON INTEGRATION TESTING](https://www.prisma.io/docs/guides/testing/integration-testing)

-SUMMARY
+IDEA IS THIS

 >> Create and run tests in Docker containers.

+THIS WOULD BE OVERKILL I THINK, AT LEAST FOR MY CASE IT WOULD BE

 >> Set up and reset the database before and after tests.

+I CAN DO THAT BUT I'LL STOP DATBASE CONTAINER SO I DON'T NEED ANY SPECIAL RESET

 >> For unit tests, create a Prisma client and disconnect after each test.
->> For functional tests, start a server and close it after each test.

 # WE NEED TO HAVE `docker` AND `docker-compose` INSTALLED

-DO THAT
+I THINK ALSO THAT DOCKER COMPOSE IS OVERKILL IN THIS CASE

 # FROM DEPENDANIES WE NEED